wazuh/wazuh-documentation/source/quickstart.rst

 Requirements
 ------------
-Check the supported operating systems and the recommended hardware requirements for the Wazuh installation.
+Below you can check the supported operating systems and the recommended hardware requirements for the Wazuh installation.

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Wazuh can be installed on a 64-bit Linux operating system.
+Wazuh can be installed on the 64-bit Linux operating system detailed in the list below:

 .. list-table::
    :width: 50%